ssmusoke/ssmusoke/README.md

 1. Utility-based CSS design with Tailwind CSS
 2. Android development with a focus on cross-platform apps both for Android and IOS
 3. Python for web development and data wrangling
-4. Microservices and cloud-based deployments
+4. Building and maintaining data intensive applications

 ## Podcasts where I have been a guest
 1. Voice of the Elephant (PHP) -  https://ssmusoke.com/2020/06/23/voice-of-the-elephpant-podcast-php-technology-journey-opensource-java/